|

 Lawn Care

-- Mow lawns - the aim is to maintain a constant height – not
+- Mow lawns - the aim is to maintain a constant height; not necessarily

-- If you have a problem with moss you can choose a combined
+you have a problem with moss you can choose a combined fertiliser and

 - April is the best month to apply lawn weedkillers as the weeds